Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 - Is it easy to purchase bitcoin using the exchange?

-- Does it include an option where you can auto-invest in bitcoin?
+- Does it include an option where you can auto-invest each week or month?

-- Is it easy to sell bitcoin and convert back to cash?
+- Is it easy to sell bitcoin and convert it back to cash?

 - What documents do they require you to submit to prove your identity?